ibexa/documentation-developer/docs/releases/ez_platform_v3.0_deprecations.md

 ### Dynamic settings

-Using dynamic settings (through `$setting$`) and getting settings from the ConfigResolver in a class constructor is deprecated.
+Using dynamic settings (through `$setting$`) and getting settings from the ConfigResolver in a class constructor or method call has been dropped.

-Instead, inject the ConfigResolver and get the relevant setting.
+You should use the ConfigResolver instead.
+Do not store the values globally, call `ConfigResolverInterface::getParameter` instead every time the value is needed.

 ### Controllers